c6o/docs/content/guides/hello-world.md

 npm start
 ```

-Now checkout <http://localhost:8080/>, you should see "Hello World" in your browser!
+Now check out http://localhost:8080/, you should see "Hello World" in your browser!

 ## Create a Dockerfile

-Next, lets configure our application to run in a Docker container.
-First create a file called `Dockerfile` (there is no file extension), with the contents:
+Next, to configure the application to run in a Docker container, create a file called `Dockerfile` (there is no file extension), with the contents:

 ```docker
 # Base docker image